Tsunduru massacre

 The Tsunduru Massacre refers to the killing of several Dalit people in the village of Tsunduru, Guntur district, Andhra Pradesh, India, on 6 August 1991.
 8 Dalits were massacred by Reddy men with the alleged help of the police.
-When a young graduate Dalit youth was beaten because his feet unintentionally touched a Reddy woman near a cinema hall, the Dalits of the village supported him.
+In the month before the massacre, a young graduate Dalit youth had been beaten because he allegedly touched a Reddy woman near a cinema hall by accident.
 As a result, Dalits were socially boycotted by the Reddy landowners of the village.
-Many Dalits have lost their livelihood as they depend on the daily wages by working in the paddy fields of the Reddys.
-The significance of this atrocity was Dalits collectively fought to gain legal justice by invoking SC/ST Prevention of Atrocities Act 1989.
+Many Dalits lost their livelihood, since they earned their daily wages by working in the paddy fields of the Reddys.
+After the massacre, Dalits collectively fought for legal justice by invoking the SC/ST Prevention of Atrocities Act of 1989, but ultimately, none of the 212 individuals charged were convicted.